dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah but
+yes but
 well so my point is is how long do monopolies last in purely free market

 **Carlo Vicari:**
-yeah it doesn't it doesn't happen I think I a cutlass but it's not gonna last long because it's going to
+yes it doesn't happen I
+think I a cutlass but it's not gonna last long because it's going to